Stock Analysis · Silicon Motion Technology (SIMO)

 Overview

-• eMMC / UFS embedded storage controllers (controllers used in embedded storage inside consumer and industrial devices)
+• Embedded storage controllers (controllers for embedded storage inside devices)

 Key Figures